On this page:

 - long service leave

-4. Does the FEG scheme cover unpaid employer superannuation contributions?
+4. Does the FEG scheme cover unpaid superannuation guarantee amounts?

-No. Unpaid employer superannuation contributions under the Superannuation Guarantee are not covered by the FEG scheme.
+No. Unpaid superannuation guarantee amounts are not covered by the FEG scheme.
 Queries in relation to unpaid employer superannuation contributions should be directed to the Australian Taxation Office.

 5. How do I make a claim?